geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part5.md

 <b>This gets messy fast.
 And, it is completely avoidable.<b>

-Part of the epiphany had by the MSFT commerce architecture team (see earlier posts) was that they could avoid both the push pain AND the disadvantages (complexity, cost, less reliability, etc.) that come with adding queuing/pubsub systems to the app mix.
+Part of the epiphany had by the Microsoft commerce architecture team (see earlier posts) was that they could avoid both the push pain AND the disadvantages (complexity, cost, less reliability, etc.) that come with adding queuing/pubsub systems to the app mix.

 So how did they do it?